-- Noise - loud noises (such as gun shots, firecrackers, explosions and rock concerts), particularly prolonged exposure either in the workplace or recreationally, can damage the delicate mechanisms inside the ear.
+- noise – loud noises (such as gun shots, firecrackers, explosions and rock concerts), particularly prolonged exposure either in the workplace or recreationally, can damage the delicate mechanisms inside the ear.
 If you are standing next to someone, yet have to shout to be heard, you can be sure that the noise is loud enough to be damaging your ears.
-You can protect your hearing by reducing your exposure to loud noise or wearing suitable protection such as ear muffs or ear plugs.
+You can protect your hearing by reducing your exposure to loud noise or wearing suitable protection such as ear muffs or ear plugs

-- Trauma - such as perforation of the eardrum, fractured skull or changes in air pressure (barotrauma).
+- trauma – such as perforation of the eardrum, fractured skull or changes in air pressure (barotrauma)

-- Other causes – other causes of deafness include Meniere’s disease and exposure to certain chemicals.
+- other causes – other causes of deafness include Meniere’s disease and exposure to certain chemicals.

 Age-related hearing loss

-Tinnitus is often associated with deafness
+Tinnitus is often associated with hearing loss

-Tinnitus means a sensation of ringing in the ears.
-Some of the causes of tinnitus include middle ear infections and damage to the ear from loud noises.
+Tinnitus is not an illness or disease.
+Some of the triggers of tinnitus include middle ear infections and damage to the ear from loud noises.
 Tinnitus may occur on its own, or in conjunction with hearing loss.

 Where to get help